aleph2c/spaced/doc/how_it_works.rst

 LearningTracker
 ---------------

-The ``LearningTracker`` class aggregates the reference, feedback and control features into one easy-to-use class.
+The :meth:`LearningTracker <repetition.LearningTracker>` class aggregates the reference, feedback and control features into one easy-to-use class.
 Any tuning parameter that can be fed into any of the other classes can be fed into it, and it will ensure that this parameter is passed on properly.